-At the close of World War II, National Garden Clubs (called National Council of State Garden Clubs at the time), like other public-spirited groups, were seeking a suitable means of honoring our service men and women.
-Garden Club members visualized a living memorial, preferring to help beautify and preserve the country these men and women had fought for, rather than build stone monuments in their honor.
+At the close of World War II, the National Council of State Garden Clubs (now National Garden Club) like other public-spirited groups, were seeking a suitable means of honoring our service men and women.
+This program began with the planting of 8,000 Dogwood trees by the New Jersey Council of Garden Clubs

 While it originally began to honor World War II veterans, the program was enlarged in 1951 to include all men and women who had served, were serving or would serve in the Armed Forces of the United States.

-In 1981 approval was given for the program to be again enlarged to include parks, civic and historical grounds.
+In 1981, the program was expanded again to include parks, civic and historical grounds.